LexMachinaInc/quadro/README.md

 #### What does logging out do?

-When a user first signs in, we are storing the authorization token in a cookie.
+When a user first signs in, the application stores the authorization token in a cookie.
 This cookie has a 14-day expiration, but you can clear the cookie by logging out of the app.
-Otherwise, we are storing this token to reduce the number of network requests that need to be made for each API call.
+Otherwise, the app stores this token to reduce the number of network requests that need to be made for each API call.
 Additionally, if a user doesn't log out, the next time they visit the application, they will be logged in automatically.

 #### Github Oauth